Volume 21/1, June 2019, pp 149- 156

 We would like to dedicate this work to the late Robin Mittenthal, mentor and advisor to countless global health students and champion of ethical and sustainable relationships between communities and universities.
 In addition, we would like to thank Emi Kihslinger, Daniel Simon, James Conway, Sweta Shrestha, Susan Nelson, Dija Selimi, Sarah Paige, Claire Wendland, and the student government of UW-Madison.

-Jacob Roble, BS, is a recent graduate of the University of Wisconsin-Madison College of Letters and Sciences, Madison, USA.
+Jacob Armato, BS, is a recent graduate of the University of Wisconsin-Madison College of Letters and Sciences, Madison, USA.

 Laura Block, BS, is a current student at the University of Wisconsin-Madison School of Nursing, Madison, USA.